lucia-auth/lucia/documentation/content/reference/sveltekit.sveltekit/lucia-auth-sveltekit.md

 ---
 _order: 0
-title: "Server API"
+title: "Main (/)"
 ---

-These can be imported from `@lucia-auth/sveltekit`.
+These can be imported from `@lucia-auth/sveltekit` and should only be imported in the server.

 ```ts
 import { handleHooks } from "@lucia-auth/sveltekit";